Employment Practices Liability Insurance

 In this article

-What are the coverages of Employment Practices Liability Insurance?
+- What is Emplyment Practices Liability Insurance?

-The risks that EPLI covers are:
+The risks that employment practices liability isnurance covers are:

 - National origin

 For instance, if an employee files a lawsuit related to unequal pay, EPLI will cover your expenses.

-Breach of contract:
+Breach of contract

-Most of the EPLI policies include defense coverage.
+EPLI policies include defense coverage.
 This coverage is of two types: ‘duty to defend’ and ‘non-duty to defend.’
-In the case of duty to defend, the insurer has to choose your lawyer, fight your case, and pay your fines.
+In case of duty to defend, the insurer has to choose your lawyer, fight your case, and pay your fines.

-Some other coverages of EPLI are:
+Some other events that EPLI covers are: